Cold weather safety: How to stay safe if you’re affected by crippling power outages after an ice storm

 But generators can be dangerous and deadly if safety precautions aren't met.
 One of the most important things to remember is to never use a generator indoors.

-How do I prevent my pipes from freezing if the power goes out?
+How do I prevent frozen pipes during a power outage?

 When temperatures drop far below the freezing mark, homeowners need to take action to prevent pipes from freezing, which could lead to costly repairs if the pipes burst.